Lsmiozzo/Lsmiozzo/README.md

-- 👋 Hi, I’m @Lsmiozzo
+- 👋 Hi, I’m @lsmiozzo
 - 👀 I’m interested in ...
 Study and absorb knowledge
 - 🌱 I’m currently learning ...Análise e Desenvolvimento de Sistemas
 - 💞️ I’m looking to collaborate on ...Anything that brings me knowledge and experience.